MicrosoftDocs/microsoft-style-guide/styleguide/text-formatting/using-type/use-left-alignment.md

 Avoid these awkward situations in text:

-  - Orphans, which occur when the first line of a paragraph appears by itself at the bottom of a page or column.
+  - Orphans, which occur when the first line of a paragraph appears by itself at the bottom of a page or column
-  - Widows, which occur when the last line of a paragraph contains only one word or appears alone on the next page or column.
+  - Widows, which occur when the last line of a paragraph contains only one word or appears alone on the next page or column
   - Lines that end with hyphens

 In Word and PowerPoint, you can manage these situations without using manual line breaks.